Psychedelic Integration Therapy

 What Is Psychedelic Integration Therapy?

-Just as mindfulness practices provide a foundation for other therapeutic skills, integration creates the groundwork for applying psychedelic experiences in a balanced, grounded, and sustainable way.
+Much like mindfulness forms the foundation for many therapeutic practices, integration provides the framework for applying expanded states in a balanced and sustainable way.

 2. Meaning-Making and Emotional Processing